-In the Origin of the Universe, we are going to talk about imperceptible phenomena that turn out to be no less real than the energy and matter in space-time.
-Energy can be quantified, distances in the universe can be expressed in terms of time in relation to the speed of light.
+In THE UNIVERSE DID NOT COME OUT OF NOTHING we are talking about imperceptible phenomena that turn out to be no less real than the energy and matter in space-time.
+Energy can be quantified, and distances in the universe can be expressed in terms of time in relation to the speed of light.
 An important discovery was that energy, in the form of vibrations and other wave movements, contains information.
-Since this millennium, energy and information has been better understood and processed through the refinement of digital methods.
+Since this millennium, energy and information have been better understood and processed through the refinement of digital methods.
 According to the standard curriculum, the big bang was a manifestation of energy and – according to the latest insights – a manifestation of information.
 This realization forces us to look at the Big Bang differently than we are used to.

 Biological evolution is often used as an example to indicate the course of cosmic evolution, but there is a big difference.
 Biological evolution proceeds through cyclical information transfer.
 Biological information (DNA) is stored in the cell nucleus.
 The information is continued through reproduction.
 However, cosmology lacks the concept of a cosmic ‘DNA’.
-At least in cosmology no place is designated where cosmic ‘DNA’ is stored.
+At least in cosmology, no place is designated where cosmic ‘DNA’ is stored.
 Since biological life (has) developed step by step through information transfer, it is strange and asymmetrical that cosmic evolution should proceed without information transfer.
-Since biological DNA is part of cosmic evolution as a whole, why not, based on Noëthers theorem, assume an underlying symmetry.
-Just as biological evolution develops through a cyclic, but a constant ongoing process – in which information is always stored and subsequently expressed again – the same can apply to cosmic evolution.
-We know from biology that information is stored on a very small length scale.
-With regard to the universe, the cosmic information can be stored on an even smaller scale or perhaps in a more abstract way.
+Since biological DNA is part of cosmic evolution as a whole, why not, based on Noëthers theorem, assume an underlying symmetry?
+Just as biological evolution develops through a cyclic, constantly ongoing process, in which information is always stored and subsequently expressed again – the same can apply to cosmic evolution.
+We know from biology that information is stored on a very small scale.
+With regard to the universe, cosmic information can be stored on an even smaller scale or perhaps in a more abstract way.
 Is there a place for that?
 Yes, there is.

 Big Bang Singularity